-Outline of the paper.
-The rest of the paper is organized as follows: Section 4 discusses the model, definitions and some tools.
-Section 5 discusses the proposed algorithm, it shows how to predict the number of movements and shows the generalization of the algorithm.
+The rest of the paper is organized as follows: Section 4 discusses the model and some definitions.
+Section 5 discusses the proposed algorithm, analyzes the number of sent messages and the number of movements, it discusses memory space required and shows the generalization of the algorithm.
 Section 6 details the simulation results.
 Finally, section 7 summarizes our conclusions and illustrates our suggestions for future work.